It is difficult for me to speak today about martyrdom as today marks the Shiites anniversary of the martyrdom of Imam Hussein (A.S.).

 As we move forward in time, the true base of the Islamic Revolution becomes increasingly weakened, while in contrast, the base of neo-ignorance and the internal enemies grows ever stronger until we reach the age of Imam Hasan (A.S.)
 (660 A.D., 40 A.H., the eldest son of Ali (A.S.) and Fatima (A.S.)).

 The Khajirites, who are from amongst the most fanatic zealots and a dangerous power in the populace, confronted Imam Hasan who is the manifestation of the last struggle of the dearest, most aware and most progressive companions of the new Islamic movement.
-The ranks of the hypocrisy of the internal enemy is growing stronger day by day until the agonizing and catastrophic moment of the last struggle to defend the Islam of justice against the Islam of aristocracy.
+The ranks of the hypocrisy of the internal enemy grew stronger day by day until the agonizing and catastrophic moment of the last struggle to defend the Islam of justice against the Islam of aristocracy.
 The only alternative is to make peace.
 He has been defeated.
 A defeated party does not specify the terms of a peace treaty.
 They are imposed upon him.
 Hasan is broken.

 Thus, Hasan, who is the leader and manifestation of the spirit of the struggle of the Revolution, sits in resistance to the reawakened neo-ignorance.
 He is disarmed and like an ordinary soldier when we see within the very household of the Imam and leader of the people, turncoats and Ummayyid spies, those who had broken bread with him, turn against him.
 They even buy off his wife and, through her, have Hasan poisoned.
-We can see to what extent the justice, freedom and the people have weakened.
+We can see to what extent justice, freedom and the people have weakened.
 It reaches the point that the power of Imam Hasan, the leader of a force which is still resisting today and defending the name of Islam, has so dwindled that when he dies, he can not be buried next to the Prophet (his grandfather) in Medina, the city of his grandfather, father and mother and the city of his family, the city of the Emigrants and Helpers of the Prophet of Islam.
 Imam Hasan is buried in the public cemetery of Baqi.

 Imam Hasan, the manifestation of loneliness and isolation in Islamic society, even in the Medina of the Prophet, clearly shows how the Truth-seeking party in Islam is utterly shattered.
 The new force of revolution completely overwhelms every one and every thing and conquers in every domain.
 Now it is Hussein (A.S.)'s turn.